londonc/LMC-BSC/README.md

 # Bash Script Collection
-Handy bash scripts I've had to write here and there uploaded for others to ab/use.
+Handy bash scripts I've had to write here and there.
+Uploaded for reference and for others to ab/use.

 - yum_auto_updae_cron.sh